Vidhikalal/VidhiKalal/README.md

 ## Hi there 👋
 My Name is Vidhi Kalal.
 Welcome to my Github profile! 😄.

 ![Working](https://raw.githubusercontent.com/Vidhikalal/VidhiKalal/master/gif.gif)
-- 🔭 I’m currently working on my portfoloio
+- 🔭 I’m currently working as Software Engineer at Flynn Group of Companies
-- 🌱 I’m currently learning Full Stack Web Development.
+- 🌱 I’m currently learning training AI models.
-- 👯 I’m looking to collaborate on different projects I work on
+- 👯 I’m looking to collaborate on different projects I work on and open source contributions
-- 🤔 I’m looking for help with ...
+- 🤔 Have something intresting to build?
+Do reach out!
 - 💬 Ask me about my weekend plans
 - 📫 How to reach me: Email-vidhikalal15@gmail.com
 - 😄 Pronouns: she/her